 While Kinjō still couldn’t identify the person in the photo as Itosu Ankō, he remained confident for several reason that Itosu was the figure in the group photo: The cotton hakama as mentioned by Itosu’s student Miyagi Hisateru, the memory of the white beard, or mustache, by Itosu’s adopted son Angō, and the presumed age of Itosu Ankō in 1909 or 1910 when the photo was taken.
 Moreover, the fact that Arasaki Seibin explicitly mentioned that Itosu is in the photo and that the photo is from the personal album of Tokuda Antei, a direct student of Itosu.
 However, since Kinjō thought this not enough solid evidence, he refrained from any public announcement of the existence of the group photo at the time.

 It was only in 2006 that Kinjō donated the group photo to the Okinawa Prefectural Library.
-There, as a result of a detailed comparison and verification carried out by Kadekaru Tooru, chief specialist from the Okinawa Prefectural Office of Historically Important Documents, the mysterious person on the group photo was finally identified as being Itosu Ankō.
-In other words: Kinjō had good reason to believe it was Itosu all the time.
-He just waited for a nonbiased second expert opinion, which he found in 2006 in Kadekaru Tooru.
+There, as a result of a comparison and verification carried out by Kadekaru Tooru, chief specialist from the Okinawa Prefectural Office of Historically Important Documents, the mysterious person on the group photo was tentatively identified as being Itosu Ankō.
 As Kinjō stated himself,

 “From Kadekaru Tooru I have received special cooperation in connection with identifying the photo of Itosu Ankō”